MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Reset-SmbServerConfiguration.md

 ```

 ### -EncryptData
-Resets the session encryption behavior to its default value and order.
+Resets the session encryption behavior to its default value.

 ```yaml
 Type: SwitchParameter